Course Description

 social problems and issues, analysis of propositions, evidence, inductive and deductive

-and evaluation of oral and written arguments.
+thinking and presentation skills through the practice and evaluation of oral and written

 Units: 3